espruino/EspruinoDocs/tutorials/Bangle.js Fast Load.md

 ## Testing

-The first thing we need to do is to be able to test how much memory our clock uses.
+The first thing we need is a way to check for memory leaks - for this we're going to run the app and measure how much memory it uses.

-* Copy the above file into the IDE, and set it to save to s Storage File called `myclock.app.js` by clicking the down-arrow below the upload icon in the IDE.
+* Copy the above file into the IDE, and set it to save to a Storage File called `myclock.app.js` by clicking the down-arrow below the upload icon in the IDE.
+* After upload, the clock app should be running
 * Now type `reset()` in the left-hand side - this will reset Bangle.js without loading any app
 * Now type `Bangle.loadWidgets();Bangle.drawWidgets();` - this will load the widgets (because we want to include these in our 'before' memory measurement)
 * Now type `process.memory().usage` - this shows us how much memory is used by *just* the widgets.
 In my case it's 465 - yours will be different.
 * Now, we'll load our app with `eval(require("Storage").read("myclock.app.js"))`
 * We can now run `process.memory().usage` again and see how much memory is being used now the app is loaded - it's 609 in my case

-When unloading is working, you should be able to type `Bangle.setUI()` in the left-hand side, and then `process.memory().usage`, and you should see the *same number that you had from just after you called `Bangle.loadWidgets();` (in my case 465)
+* Now type `Bangle.setUI()` - when unloading is working, this should unload your app and `process.memory().usage` should report *almost the same number* (see `Other Sources of Memory Use` below) that you had from just after you called `Bangle.loadWidgets();` (in my case 465)

-**Note:** this may not be entirely true (see below)
+**When you don't have any memory leaks, you should be able to call `eval(require("Storage").read("myclock.app.js"))` and then `Bangle.setUI()` again, and `process.memory().usage` will report the same value (in this case 465)**

+**Note:** As-is, the code above can be run multiple times and *it doesn't appear to use extra memory after the first run* because it has a global called `drawTimeout` containing the interval.
+However as-is, the timeout in `drawTimeout` will still be active and trying to redraw every minute.
+This is why we check memory use against a reset device with widgets rather than just seeing whether memory use increases each time the clock is run.

 Ok, so now it's time to get started making sure memory is freed.

 ## 1. `Bangle.setUI({ ..., remove })`

-The first step is to add a `remove` handler to setUI - this shows that your app supports unloading, and this handler should remove anything that got allocated or any timers that got started.
+The first step is to add a `remove` handler to setUI - this shows that your app supports unloading, and when called, this handler should remove anything that got allocated or any timers that got started.

 First, replace `Bangle.setUI("clock");` with: